dokku/dokku/docs/deployment/schedulers/k3s.md

 - `vector` log integration
 - one-off tasks
 - persistent storage
+- healthchecks

 ### Logging support

 App logs for the `logs` command are fetched by Dokku from running containers via the `kubectl` cli.
 Persisting logs via Vector is not implemented at this time.
+Users may choose to configure the Vector Kubernetes integration directly by following [this guide](https://vector.dev/docs/setup/installation/platforms/kubernetes/).

 ### Supported Resource Management Properties